 Sit comfortably in a quiet place.
-Let yourself settle into the space for at least a minute or two before you start deep breathing.
+Let yourself settle in before starting.
 When you’re ready, place your hands on your stomach and inhale slowly through your nose for the count of 8 – letting your lungs fill completely.
-Feel your chest and abdomen expand under your hands.
-Once you’ve reached your capacity, hold your breath for 2 counts, and then exhale gently out of your mouth for a count of 8.
-Continue with this for about 5-10 minutes, or until you feel your whole body relax.
+Feel your chest and abdomen expand.
+Once you’ve reached your capacity, hold your breath for 2 counts, and then exhale out of your mouth for 8 counts.
+Continue for 5-10 minutes, or until you feel your whole body relax.

-Lie down on your bed or sofa, or wherever you can with your whole body comfortably supported.
-Starting at the top of your head, focus on each of the muscle groups in your body, all the way down to your toes.
-First, tense the muscles around your head and next slightly while inhaling.
-Then, relax that muscle group as fully as possible, exhaling while you do so.
-Continue down your body – to your arms and upper back, your core, your butt, your thighs, calves, and feet – tensing and releasing each muscle group in turn.
-Pay attention to how relaxed each muscle group feels as you move down your body.
-Repeat in the opposite direction – from your toes to your head – if needed.
+Lie down so your whole body is comfortably supported.
+Starting at the top of your head, focus on one muscle group at a time, all the way down to your toes.
+First, tense the muscles around your neck while inhaling.
+Then, relax that muscle group fully, exhaling while you do so.
+Continue down your body – to your arms and upper back, your core, your butt, your thighs, calves, and finally your feet – tensing and releasing each muscle group one at a time.
+Repeat in the opposite direction if needed.

 The best way to get into mindfulness is to get into a rhythmic behavior – such as walking, running, breathing, or knitting – and focus on that repetition.
 Think about the soles of your feet as you walk.
 Focus intensely on how your feet feel, the steadiness of every footfall, and the gentle shifting of your weight.
 Zone in on this rhythm and allow yourself to be wholly present in the action of walking.
 Let your mind clear itself of everything else and be only in the present moment.

 New to mindfulness?
 Follow along with this introductory meditation.